-Squatters aren't a different race - we are people like you who simply don't have a home.
-Many councils wreck their own houses, smash toilets, pour cement down drains and rip out floors to stop people living in them - we are working hard to repair this house.
-An empty house deteriorates by £2,000 a year; just by being here we are saving the owner money.
+Squatters aren't a different race.
+We are people like you who simply don't have a home.
+Many councils wreck their own houses, smash toilets, pour cement down drains or rip up floors to stop people living in them - we're working to repair this house.
+An empty house deteriorates by over £2,000 a year-just by being here we are saving a lot of money-probably public money.
 Most squatters are ordinary people forced into squatting by the council's inadequate housing policies.
-Some of us prefer to live communally, we want to get away from the loneliness of bedsits, we can share the housework and looking after each other, we work together.

 I've worked hard all my life and always paid rent/rates/taxes.
-You lot are trying to get something for nothing
+You lot are trying to get something for nothing.

-It's terrible that people have to work such long hours to pay the rent to others who just sit back and let it roll in.
-There aren't any places to rent at a price we can afford here.
-Some councils pay 90% of their rent income in interest to city financiers, not on building homes for more people.
-In a more just society no one would pay rent, homes would be built for peoples' needs, not for profit.
-(The only fair rent is no rent at all.)
+It's terrible that people have to work such long hours to pay rent to others who just sit back and let it roll in.
+We work hard too, as you can see from what we've done to this place already.
+Nowadays, it's almost impossible for anyone but the rich to rent a place privately.
+Some councils pay 90% of their rent income to city financiers, not on building more homes.
+In a more just society, nobody would pay rent, homes would be built for people's needs, not profit.
+The only fair rent is no rent at all.